wzuz/Sakura/README.md

 3. Run `/ct reload`
 4. Run `/sakura` or `/sk` to open the GUI

-Instalation via `/ct import` will be implemented once more features are added.
+Instalation via `/ct import` will be implemented once more features are added (maybe).